 Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

-In this article, we’ll show you how to disconnect a car battery safely, so that you don’t harm yourself or your car.
+In this article, we’ll show you how to disconnect a car battery safely, so you don’t harm yourself or your car.

 This Article Contains